Cycling Cambodia – part3: from Phnom Penh to the Lao border. Kampong Cham, Kratie and Stung Treng

 sunflowers on the shore of the Mekong River, beautiful Kampong Cham

-Besides, the laid-back riverside atmosphere, there are a few things to see around the area, the best being probably the famous bamboo bridge to Koh Paen, an island inside the Mekong.
+Besides the laid-back riverside atmosphere, there are a few things to see in the area, the best being the famous bamboo bridge to Koh Paen, an island in the Mekong.

-This is in the south part of town not far from the main bridge.
+This is in the southern part of town, not far from the main bridge.
 However, we missed that, since it’s washed away during the wet season and rebuilt every year.

 On the same site, there’s an NGO, named BSDA that trains disadvantaged kids in Apsara Traditional Dances, performances are on request so maybe contact them before.